 The goal of the “Make it seem” challenge was to take four different photos and make it convey a message different than the one first intended.
-For this challenge I didn’t want to take four different photos that would be more or less unrelated to each other.
+For this challenge, I didn’t want to take four photos that would be more or less unrelated to each other.
 One of the goals I set to myself in 2016 was to try to make my work more coherent.
-So I decided to transform this challenge into a small project by taking a series of photos that would tell a single story.
+So I decided to transform this challenge into a small project.
+My goal was to take a series of photos that would tell a single story.

 This “small” project became the first well-defined one on which I spent months before being feeling confident enough in posting results online.
 I procrastinated a lot, but this procrastination has been both useful and essential.

 I didn’t spend much time in front of my camera, but I spent time thinking.
 Thinking about what I was going to do, how and why, on an almost daily basis.
 The more I was thinking though, the more I realized that most of my ideas could be

 Instead of taking a happy photo and make it seem sad, and, a sad photo and make it seem beautiful, couldn’t I take a single photo that is happy, beautiful and/or sad depending on the way one looks at it?
 I was even more disturbed with making a photo that is “normal” and making it seem shocking.
 What is something normal?
 I do not consider myself normal so how am I supposed to make a “normal photo”?